chyeh/go-restful-api-example/DOCUMENT.md

   ]
   ```

-  The descriptions of the fields in the JSON data are as follows:
+  The description of the fields in the JSON data are as follows:

   * `id`: The ID of the recipe.
   * `name`: The name of the recipe.